Blubberkins/COMP2511-Dungeon-Mania-Game/assumptions.md

 - Durability of the armour a zombie possesses is decremented

 **Weapons**
-- Only Bows and Swords count as weapons
+- Bows, swords and Anduril count as weapons

 **One Ring**
  - probability of OneRingDrop is 10%